bundacia/the_rspec_way/README.md

 They've been adapted to allow you to run the code locally.

-When you run the tests you shoudl see them all pass except example 25 which is being intentionally skipped.
+When you run the tests you should see them all pass except example 25 which is being intentionally skipped.

 ```
 % rspec